perduta/teos/README.md

 For obvious reasons everything we do is open source.
 The source code of `teos` is located in [this repository](https://github.com/tokenika/teos).

-Note: to make our project fully cross-platform (including Windows), we needed to clone and modify some of the support libraries from the EOS codebase.
+Note: To make our project fully cross-platform (including Windows), we needed to clone and modify some of the support libraries from the EOS codebase.
 For more details please refer to [this document](https://github.com/tokenika/teos/blob/master/EOS_LIBS_AMENDMENTS.md).

 ## The ultimate goal